Skip to main content

 ...

 This works but it matches the entire function definition.
 Sometimes, this is not desirable.
 If the definition spans hundreds of lines they are all matched.
-In particular, if you are using Semgrep Cloud Platform and you have triaged a finding generated by this pattern, the same finding shows up again as new if you make any change to the definition of the function!
+In particular, if you are using Semgrep AppSec Platform and you have triaged a finding generated by this pattern, the same finding shows up again as new if you make any change to the definition of the function!

 To specify that you are only interested in the code matched by a particular metavariable, in our example $ARG, use focus-metavariable.